 Analysis and reporting

-1.8.
+1.10.
 Survey responses have been weighted by ASF stream and urban/rural location to adjust for response bias; all results presented in the remainder of this report are weighted.
-Base numbers for each survey question vary due to question non-response – i.e. they results exclude non-respondents to the question unless stated otherwise.
+Base numbers for each survey question vary due to question non-response – i.e. the results exclude non-respondents to the question unless stated otherwise.

-1.9.
-Survey analysis has used hypothesis tests with a 5% significance level to identify significant differences from previous survey findings, and across key respondent groups.
+1.11.
+The volume of survey responses permitted more detailed analysis across key respondent groups.
+Survey analysis has used hypothesis tests with a 5% significance level to identify significant differences across these groups, and from previous survey findings.
 These included:

 - ASF stream;